Product May Have Been Discontinued

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas, potato protein, pea protein and alfalfa, this looks like the profile of a kibble containing a significant amount of meat.
+When you consider the protein-boosting effect of the peas, potato protein, pea protein and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.

-Castor and Pollux Natural Ultramix Grain Free is a meat-based dry dog food using a significant amount of various meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Castor and Pollux Natural Ultramix Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.